PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Default: no

 Whether to process and pass along a received EDNS Client Subnet to authoritative servers.
-The ECS information will only be sent for netmasks and domains listed in `edns-subnet-whitelist`_ and will be truncated if the received scope exceeds `ecs-ipv4-bits`_ for IPv4 or `ecs-ipv6-bits`_ for IPv6.
+The ECS information will only be sent for netmasks and domains listed in `edns-subnet-allow-list`_ and will be truncated if the received scope exceeds `ecs-ipv4-bits`_ for IPv4 or `ecs-ipv6-bits`_ for IPv6.

 .. _setting-version: